 But approximate results were considered far from ideal; mathematicians of the day wanted to find a consistent methodology.
 It was Swiss mathematician Leonhard Euler (1707-1783) who eventually solved the problem sometime around 1730.
 Euler reasoned that if

-then surely there must be a number in between – to which Euler assigned the symbol “e” – such that
+then surely there must be a number (to which Euler assigned the symbol “e”) in between 2 and 10 such that

 It turns out that that number is approximately equal to 2.718281828459 – a number, curiously enough, previously stumbled upon by Jacob Bernoulli when studying compound interest some 50 years earlier…

-And thus computing the derivative of this particular function could not be easier.
-The derivative of ex is (1)(ex) and, by use of the so-called chain rule, the derivative of eax is (a)(eax ).
-This, of course, made computing the derivative of any function involving “e” remarkable easy.
+Now this made computing the derivative of any function involving “e” remarkable easy.
+If the derivative of ex is (1)(ex) and, by use of the so-called chain rule, the derivative of eax is (a)(eax ).
 But what was really so great about this discovery was that it simplified computing the derivatives of ALL exponential functions!

 So for example, to differentiate y=2x, mathematicians would now first convert the number 2 into a function of “e”.
 To do so they firstly needed to answer the question, what power do we raise “e” to, in order to make it equal to “2”?